github/developer.github.com/content/guides/basics-of-authentication.md

 `http://localhost:4567/basic`.
 You'll get an error.

 What if we could circumvent the entire
-"click here" process, and just _remember_ that, as log as the user's logged into GitHub, they should be able to access this application?
+"click here" process, and just _remember_ that, as long as the user's logged into GitHub, they should be able to access this application?
 Hold on to your hat, because _that's exactly what we're going to do_.